-- Consult an experienced workers’ compensation attorney if you experience problems getting your claim approved.
+- Consult a workers’ compensation attorney if you experience problems getting your claim approved.

-Steps in the Appeals Process For A Horry County Workers' Compensation Claim
+Steps in the Appeals Process For An Horry County Workers' Compensation Claim

 You shouldn’t be surprised if your original claim is denied.
 A psychological claim is much more likely than a physical claim to be disputed, but South Carolina law gives you five opportunities to appeal a claim denial and present your evidence at increasingly higher levels: